matias-devv/online-store-sales-service/README.md

 ## 🧩 Sale & SaleDetail Model
 **Sale**
--Represents the main business transaction linked to user and shopping cart.
+- Represents the main business transaction linked to user and shopping cart.

 **SaleDetail**

 - Internal entity (same repository and database) that acts as a snapshot of the transaction.
 Intentionally duplicates product data to avoid future dependency on external services.

 This is a deliberate design decision.